Chip Breaker vs Diamond Flute PCB Routers

 Best used for

-- Thicker PCB laminates and multi-layer boards
+- Thicker PCB laminates and multilayer boards

 - Applications requiring improved chip evacuation

-Why choose it
+Why choose chip-breaker routers

 - Improves chip control in demanding or thicker materials